 - Overlooking respectful coordination with indigenous communities

-- Ignoring regional safety differences and the value of tourism-police escort
+- Ignoring regional safety differences and the value of tourism-police accompaniment

 Most of these problems are avoidable by aligning the crew list, visas, permits, heritage approvals, drone plan, temporary import and location agreements well before the crew travels.